MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 docker commit iisbase windowsservercoreiis
 ```

-The new IIS images can be viewed using the `docker images` command.
+The new IIS image can be viewed using the `docker images` command.

 ```none
 docker images